Learning Outcomes

 Introduction

 When a person dies, their estate must be used to pay outstanding debts and liabilities before any distribution to beneficiaries.
 Personal representatives (PRs) are responsible for identifying, prioritising, and settling these debts in accordance with statutory rules.
 Failure to comply with the correct order of payment can result in personal liability for the PRs.
-This article explains the distinction between secured and unsecured debts, the statutory order of payment, and the treatment of insolvent estates.
+In solvent estates, PRs must also understand the statutory order for the application of assets to satisfy debts.
+In insolvent estates, insolvency law governs the priority among categories of creditors.

 Secured and Unsecured Debts